jdposada/courses/content/course/oop/week1.md

 ### Optional

-It is better if you use Linux instead of Python during this course.
-If you know how to do it attemp to have both installed on your computer.
-You could also boot linux from a USB or CD following this [instructions](https://ubuntu.com/tutorials/try-ubuntu-before-you-install#1-getting-started)
+It is better if you use Linux OS instead of Windows OS during this course.
+If you know how to do it attempt to have both installed on your computer.
+You could also boot linux from a USB or CD following [this instructions](https://ubuntu.com/tutorials/try-ubuntu-before-you-install#1-getting-started)

 ## Learn

-Below a video with some basics about command line.
+### Below a video with some basics about command line.

 Here some command lines software that runs on your browser.
 No install needed